Did you know that Parc des Sommets offers a 40% discount for your school outings?

 As you walk along the trails, you’ll enjoy reading the differents interpretation panels which describe the surrounding fauna, flora and the current ecological situation; a little reminder from Mother Nature to help you learn more about our environment.

 The Lake Gale Area is a conservation zone offering abundant and interesting wildlife with an impressive ornithologic and floristic diversity.
 This area is liked by many hikers due to the 15 kilometres of trails set inside a truly enchanting landscape.
 Visitors can access to a magnificent cascade, a lake and, when they reach the summit of Mount Gale, an amazing view overlooking the domain.
+Please note that bicycles and dogs are not allowed in these trails.
+Also, only residents of Bromont can access the Lac Gale during the week-end.

 The Mountain Area offers more than 50 kilometres of trails for all hiking levels.
 Lately we’ve built several belvederes on the summits of Mounts Bernard, Horizon and Spruce where visitors can enjoy amazing panoramas.